Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens

-Activation steering---adding a learned direction to a model's hidden states at inference time---is an emerging tool for controlling large language model (LLM) behavior without retraining.
-Applications range from refusal induction~\citep{arditi2024refusal} to truthfulness enhancement~\citep{li2024inference} and representation engineering~\citep{zou2023representation}.
-The approach rests on the \emph{linear representation hypothesis}~\citep{park2023linear}: that task-relevant behaviors correspond to linear directions in activation space, so that a ``function vector'' (FV) extracted from in-context learning demonstrations~\citep{hendel2023context, todd2024function} can reliably steer the model when added to its hidden states.
+Activation steering---adding a learned direction to a language model's hidden states at inference time---is an emerging tool for controlling large language model (LLM) behavior without retraining, with applications spanning refusal induction~\citep{arditi2024refusal}, truthfulness enhancement~\citep{li2024inference}, and representation engineering~\citep{zou2023representation}.
+The approach rests on the \emph{linear representation hypothesis} (LRH)~\citep{park2024geometry}: task-relevant behaviors correspond to linear directions in activation space, so a function vector (FV)~\citep{hendel2023context, todd2024function} extracted from in-context learning (ICL) demonstrations should reliably steer the model when added to its hidden states.

-For safety-critical deployments, the relevant test is not whether an FV works on the same prompt template from which it was extracted, but whether it transfers to \emph{different} template formulations of the same task.
-An adversary need only rephrase a prompt to evade a template-specific steering intervention~\citep{sclar2023quantifying, wei2024assessing}.
-Yet prior work evaluates FVs almost exclusively in-distribution~\citep{hendel2023context, todd2024function, liu2023context}.

-A preliminary study~\citep{nadaf2025cross} evaluated cross-template transfer across 3 tasks and 8 templates on Llama-3.1-8B, finding a Simpson's paradox: the aggregate negative correlation between cosine similarity and transfer accuracy ($r = -0.572$) dissolved within individual tasks, driven by the fact that 2 of 3 tasks had near-zero in-distribution steering accuracy.
-However, that study suffered from several limitations: only 3 tasks (1 working, 2 failing), a single model family, shared template surface forms across tasks, no diagnostic analysis to distinguish information absence from intervention failure, and hardcoded analysis thresholds.
+For safety-critical deployment the relevant test is not whether an FV works on the same prompt template from which it was extracted, but whether it transfers to \emph{different} template formulations of the same task: an adversary need only rephrase a prompt to evade a template-specific intervention~\citep{sclar2023quantifying, wei2024assessing}.
+Yet prior FV work evaluates almost exclusively in-distribution (IID)~\citep{hendel2023context, todd2024function, liu2023context}.
+A preliminary study~\citep{nadaf2025preliminary} evaluated cross-template transfer across 3 tasks and 8 templates on a single 8B base model, reporting a Simpson's paradox: an aggregate negative correlation ($r = -0.572$) between cosine alignment and transfer accuracy that dissolved within individual tasks, driven by the fact that 2 of 3 tasks had near-zero IID accuracy.
+That study had several limitations---3 tasks (1 working, 2 failing), one model family, shared template surface forms across tasks, no diagnostic separating information absence from intervention failure, and hardcoded analysis thresholds.

-We address all of these limitations.
-Our study evaluates 12 tasks spanning 5 principled computational categories, 6 models from 3 families, with task-specific templates, logit lens analysis, FV vocabulary projection, independent baselines, and data-derived thresholds.
-We frame four research questions: